 To determine your pet’s heart rate, put your hand to their chest and count how many pulses you feel in 15 seconds, then multiply by four to get the number of beats per minute.

-Don’t be alarmed if your pet’s heart skips a beat when he breathes.
+Don’t be alarmed if your pet’s heart skips a beat when they breathe.
 This is likely normal, as cats and dogs can have a sinus arrhythmia (a fancy way of saying their heart seems to skip a beat when they breathe).
-If you are concerned about the rhythm of your pet’s heartbeat, ask your vet to take a listen and make sure everything is okay.
+If you’re concerned about the rhythm of your pet’s heartbeat, ask your vet to take a listen and make sure everything is okay.

 If you have trouble detecting heart beats in the chest area, try placing two fingers on the middle of your dog’s thigh near where the leg joins the body.
 There, you should be able to feel the femoral artery pulsing each time the heart beats (this can be very difficult to feel in a cat).

-Next, you want to determine your pet’s rate of respiration at rest (in other words, not right after a game of Frisbee or chasing the laser pointer).
+Determine your pet’s rate of respiration at rest (in other words, not right after a game of Frisbee or chasing the laser pointer).
 A healthy dog takes between 12 and 24 breaths per minute, and a healthy cat takes between 20 and 30 breaths per minute.